apollographql/apollo-server/docs/source/integrations/plugins.md

 Your `willResolveField` handler can optionally return an ["end hook"](#end-hooks) function that's invoked with the resolver's result (or the error that it throws).
 The end hook is called when your resolver has _fully_ resolved (e.g., if the resolver returns a Promise, the hook is called with the Promise's eventual resolved result).

+`willResolveField` and its end hook are the only synchronous plugin APIs (ie, they do not return `Promise`s).

 #### Example

 ```js